pointfreeco/swift-perception/Sources/PerceptionCore/Documentation.docc/PerceptionCore.md

 then you will helpfully get a runtime warning letting you know that observation is not set up
 correctly:

-> 🟣 Runtime Warning: Perceptible state was accessed from a view but is not being tracked.
+> 🟣 Runtime Warning: Perceptible state '\FeatureModel.count' was accessed from a view but is not being tracked.

 Finally, the `Observations` async sequence has been back-ported as `Perceptions`, which can be used to observe changes to perceptible and observable objects over time: